Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

-Optical depth maps $\tau=-{\rm ln}((T_L/T_C)+1)$ were calculated from the spectral line channel maps, where $T_L$ and $T_C$ are the intensities of the spectral line and continuum maps, respectively.
-The values of the optical depth were calculated for regions with the continuum intensity larger than 25\mjb\ because of the poor signal-to-noise at lower continuum levels.
-We compare the optical depth profiles and the line-to-continuum ratio profiles towards the peak of the OH cloud in Figure~\ref{fig-tau}.
-The optical depths are quite high, around 1.2-1.3.
-The relative intensities of the OH absorption in the 1667~MHz and 1665~MHz lines are expected to have ratio around 9/5 for an optically thin gas in local thermal equilibrium (LTE).
-The line ratio $T_{1667}/T_{1665}$ in \candy\ is $\sim 1.1$, which differs significantly from the LTE value of 1.8, and is probably a result of the high optical depths of the OH transitions.
-OH absorption is typically observed with low optical depths, but higher optical depths have been found towards some SNRs \citep[e.g.][]{yusef03-w28}.
+The optical depth $\tau=-{\rm ln}((T_L/T_C)+1)$ was calculated from the spectral line channel maps, where $T_L$ and $T_C$ are the intensities of the spectral line and continuum maps, respectively.
+The calculation were limited to regions with a continuum intensity greater than 25\mjb\, because of the poor signal-to-noise figure at weaker continuum levels.
+In Figure~\ref{fig-tau} we compare the optical depth profiles and the line-to-continuum ratios towards the peak of the OH cloud.
+The optical depths are quite high, around 1.2--1.3.
+The relative intensity of the OH absorption in the 1667~MHz and 1665~MHz lines is expected to have a ratio around 9/5 for an optically thin gas in local thermal equilibrium (LTE).
+The line ratio $T_{1667}/T_{1665}$ in \candy\ is $\sim 1.1$, which is significantly different from the LTE ratio ($\approx 1.8$), probably reflecting the high calculated optical depths.
+OH absorption is typically observed with low optical depths in the Galaxy, but higher values have been found towards some SNRs \citep[e.g.][]{yusef03-w28}.

 The OH column density for the LTE case can be obtained from \citep[e.g.,][]{crutcher77}: